kubernetes/enhancements/keps/sig-storage/1710-selinux-relabeling/README.md

 ## Summary

-This KEP tries to speed up the way how volumes (incl. persistent volumes) are made available to Pods on systems with SELinux in enforcing mode.
+This KEP tries to speed up the way that volumes (incl. persistent volumes) are made available to Pods on systems with SELinux in enforcing mode.
 Current way includes recursive relabeling of all files on a volume before a container can be started.
 This is slow for large volumes.

 ## Motivation